 If you’re new to meal prepping, the sheer idea of chopping up dozens of ingredients can seem so daunting that it stops you from even giving it a go in the first place.
 So start simple when it comes to ingredients.
 If you’ve found a nice chilli recipe that asks for chopped carrots, go with another midweek meal that requires the same – Bolognese for example.
 It’s also a great way to make sure you aren’t going to throw away unused perishables, like a particular type of cheese called for in a recipe.

 Buy good quality containers

 Food containers need to be robust, so don’t go for the cheapest option.
-Look for something strong, long lasting with good seals, and ones that are going to be easy to wash.
+Look for something strong, long-lasting with good seals, and ones that are going to be easy to wash, like these.

 Invest in good quality kitchen equipment

 Buy a good knife.
 You’ll be chopping, slicing and dicing and you’ll want a good sharp knife to make that job as quick and painless as possible.
 And if your knife skills aren’t that great, take a quick look at this youtube video below on how to chop veg.
 It’s worth learning how to do it properly and can save you a lot of time.